Mediation FAQ

 What types of cases can be mediated?

-Mediation is appropriate for any type of civil dispute, from business law to family law to even personal injury.
+Mediation is appropriate for any type of civil dispute, from business law to family law and even personal injury.
 We most often represent our clients in family law situations, and much of our experience is directed toward finding solutions in divorces and child support.

 How does mediation differ from litigation?